St. Mary’s County Arts Council

 Julia Nichols has lived in St. Mary’s County since 1997.
 After receiving her B.A. in French and her Masters in Library Science, she worked at St. Mary’s College of Maryland and Historic St. Mary’s City for several years before leaving to be a full-time mother.

 Julia has used her organizational skills to lead and strengthen several community groups.
-Currently, she is President of the Democratic Club of St. Mary’s County, serves on the board of the Friends of the Library, and is Treasurer for both the Sierra Club MD Chapter and Southern MD Group.
+Currently, she is President of the Democratic Club of St. Mary’s County, Vice President of COSMIC Symphony, Treasurer for the Sierra Club Southern MD Group, and Secretary for the Sierra Club MD Chapter.

 • Deb McClure